How to start a bounce house business and get jumping

 - Purchase an anemometer to measure wind speed at every job site.

-Step 4: Purchase your equipment and set up storage
+Step 4: How do you purchase equipment and set up storage?

 Find a home for your inventory